flarkflarkflark/Stemperator/scripts/bitwig/README_Bitwig_Setup.txt

    b.
 Name it (e.g., "Vocals")
    c.
 Add "Audio Receiver" device to this track
    d.
 In Audio Receiver:
-      - SOURCE: Select the track with Stemperator
+      - SOURCE: Select the track with STEMperator
-      - Scroll to "Stemperator" in the submenu
+      - Scroll to "STEMperator" in the submenu
       - Select the corresponding output:
         * Vocals: Output 1-2
         * Drums: Output 3-4